pramos-m/ft_trello/README.md

 ### Accessing the Application

-Open your web browser and navigate to `http://localhost:3000` to access the Peer2Pong application.
+Open your web browser and navigate to `http://localhost:3000` to access the ft_trello application.